 Articles are the central focus of Ex Uno Plures.
-Over the past ten years, members of Plures House – as well as guest authors – have written various articles about plurality, from philosophical explorations of identity to practical advice about dealing with non-plural friends, family and acquaintances.
+Over the past fourteen years, members of Plures House – as well as guest authors – have written various articles about plurality, from philosophical explorations of identity to practical advice about dealing with non-plural friends, family and acquaintances.
 We hope that the articles are helpful for plural systems and allies alike.

 Introductions to plurality

-Rules of Engagement: Plural Etiquette, by Em Flynn, Kerry Dawkins and Hess Sakal (2013, with material adapted from earlier 2007 articles).
+Rules of Engagement: Plural Etiquette, by Em Flynn, Jack Dawkins and Hess Sakal (2013, with material adapted from earlier 2007 articles).
 Some suggestions about how to talk to and about a plural system, based on our own experiences.

 Getting It Together, by James Dawkins (2016).
 Practical advice about working together as a plural group and building the best life possible.